3/7/2019

 Conference Operator

-Your next question comes from the line of Simeon Guttman from Morgan Stanley.
+Your next question comes from the line of Simeon Gutman from Morgan Stanley.
 Your line is now open.

 speaker

-Hey Richard, a follow-up on the gross margin or the core margin.
+Hey, Richard.
+A follow-up on the gross margin or the core margin.
 You mentioned mix helped a little.
 Can you dig in anything about mix that was either seasonal or something that is changing?
-He says we've always lowered product acquisition costs.
+You say we've always lowered product acquisition costs.
 Can you remind us when your own chicken plant is coming up?
 And then one more in that mix, can you tell us the channel mix between physical and digital?
 Is that sort of embedded gross margin improving as well?

 speaker